-The Trust and the Advisor have each adopted separate Codes of Ethics under Rule 17j-1 of the 1940 Act.
-These Codes permit, subject to certain conditions, access persons of the Advisor to invest in securities that may be purchased or held by the Fund.
-The Distributor, as defined below, relies on the principal underwriter's exception under Rule 17j-1(c)(3), of the 1940 Act, specifically where the Distributor is not affiliated with the Trust or the Advisor, and no officer, director or general partner of the Distributor serves as an officer, director or general partner of the Trust or the Advisor.
+The Trust, the Advisor and the Distributor have each adopted separate Codes of Ethics under Rule 17j-1 of the 1940 Act.
+These Codes permit, subject to certain conditions, access persons of the Advisor and Distributor to invest in securities that may be purchased or held by the Fund.